DNK-forexample/rsschool-cv/cv.md

 ### About myself:

-Worked for six years in a cafe at the bar.
+I worked for six years in a cafe as a barista.
 I realized that I needed to change my life and immerse myself in something new and interesting that I had never encountered before.

 Six months ago, I started studying layout on my own, then, after going through several stages of an interview, I got into Mate Academy courses, which I could not finish due to lack of time.